Cork county hurling team: 1940s

-By one important measure the Cork team of the 1940s is regarded as one of the two greatest teams of all time.
-They are one of only two teams to win four All-Ireland hurling titles in-a-row (the other being the Kilkenny team of 2006 to 2009).
-Many of the team's detractors, however, have questioned the worth of these championship victories as Cork lost the 1941 Munster championship and overcame a Dublin team, and an Antrim team who only got into the final because Kilkenny and Tipp could not play due to an out break of foot and mouth disease.
-The story of this Cork team's success is bookended by defeats in two All-Ireland finals, those of 1939 and 1947.
+The Cork team of the 1940s is regarded as one of the two greatest teams of all time.
+They are one of only three teams to win four All-Ireland hurling titles in-a-row the Kilkenny team of 2006 to 2009) and the great Limerick team of 2020 to 2023.
+Many of the team's detractors, however, have questioned the worth of these championship victories as Cork lost the 1941 Munster championship and overcame a Dublin team, and an Antrim team who only got into the final because Kilkenny and Tipperary could not play due to an outbreak of foot and mouth disease.
+However, the Cork team was defeated in two All-Ireland finals, those of 1939 and 1947.
 The former has come to be known as the "thunder and lightning final".
 On the day before World War II broke out, Cork faced a Kilkenny side who were playing in their fourth final in five years.
 The game saw both sides remaining level for much of the game.
-Just as the game reached its climax a crack of thunder interrupted the play and the rain bucketed down.
+Just as the game reached its climax, a crack of thunder interrupted the play and the rain bucketed down.
 Kilkenny emerged victorious by a single point.

 In 1941, an outbreak of foot-and-mouth disease in the midlands forced Tipperary and Kilkenny to withdraw from the competition.
 As a result, Cork faced Limerick in the Munster final, and defeated them, before beating Dublin in the All-Ireland decider for one of the handiest championships ever won.
-Following the All-Ireland final Cork played Tipperary in the delayed Munster final and lost, thus becoming the very first All-Ireland champions but provincial runners-up.
-For these reasons Cork's first win of four in-a-row is often dismissed by their opponents.
+Following the All-Ireland final, Cork played Tipperary in the delayed Munster final and lost, thus becoming the very first All-Ireland champions but provincial runners-up.
+For these reasons, Cork's first win of four in-a-row is often dismissed by their opponents.